 All staff are responsible for receiving oral and written reports.
-Whenever possible staff who initially receive an oral or written report of harassment, intimidation, or bullying of a student will attempt to resolve the incident immediately.
-If the incident is resolved to the satisfaction of the parties involved, if the incident does not meet the definition of harassment, intimidation, or bullying, or if the conduct is not directed toward a student, no further action may be necessary under this procedure.
-If the parties involved are not satisfied with the attempt to resolve the situation, the staff member will notify the HIB Compliance Officer, the parties will be provided with a HIB Incident Report form, and given the opportunity to complete the form, thereby initiating the process for an official HIB investigation.
+Whenever possible staff who initially receive an oral or written report of harassment, intimidation, or bullying shall attempt to resolve the incident immediately.
+If the incident is resolved to the satisfaction of the parties involved, or if the incident does not meet the definition of harassment, intimidation, or bullying, no further action may be necessary under this procedure.

-All reports of unresolved, severe, or persistent harassment, intimidation, or bullying of a student will be recorded on the district Incident Reporting Form and submitted to the principal or designee.
-Once recorded, the principal or designee must communicate with the district HIB Compliance Officer regarding the complaints.
+All reports of unresolved, severe, or persistent harassment, intimidation, or bullying will be recorded on the district Incident Reporting Form and submitted to the principal or designee, unless the designee is the subject of the complaint.